-- 2.3A The WWC facilities required by this resource consent will be built and maintained by the consent holder in accordance with the WWCMP required in conditions 22.0 to 22.2A of this resource consent and its ongoing operation provided free of charge for use by the community. - 22.3 The consent holder shall locate and design the WWC to either; give effect to the concept plan that is attached as Annexure F, and which forms part of these resource consents; or an alternative design that onsultation with interested parties, including White as been agreed by the Water New Zealand. - 22.4 The consent holder shall construct / install the following facilities when it is constructing the WWC: - An all-weather gravelled car-parking area that can accommodate 40-parked cars and 2 buses.
+- 22.3A The design of the WWC shall be undertaken by a suitably qualified and experienced person with expertise in designing such structures.
+The appointment of the designer shall be undertaken following the consultation undertaken in condition 22.3.
+A report of all consultation undertaken, including copies of all written comments provided to the consent holder, and documents setting out the final design of the WWC shall be provided to the Ashburton District Council prior to construction commencing. - 22.3B Prior to the first operation of the WWC, the designer appointed in accordance with condition 22.3A shall certify that the WWC has been constructed in accordance with the final design provided to the Ashburton District Council in accordance with condition 22.3A. - 22.4 The consent holder shall construct / install the following facilities when it is constructing the WWC: - a.
+An all-weather gravelled car-parking area that can accommodate 40-parked cars and 2 buses.
 The parking area shall have minimum stall dimensions of 2.5m wide and 5.0m deep, with a circulation aisle of at least 6.2m wide.
 Two of the car-parking spaces that are located closest to the WWC shall be increased in width to 3.6m and be signed as mobility parking spaces.
-To comply with NZS4121:2001, these spaces should have a stable and firm surface, which will require a high quality unsealed surface (or sealing). - h. $Allowance shall be provided for bus turning so that only one reverse \ manoeuvre is \ required \ when$ entering and exiting the car parking area associated with the WWC; - c.
-An additional overflow parking area able to accommodate 30 car-parking spaces shall be formed and oversewn with grass; - d.
-Toilet and change facilities for men, women, and wheelchair accessible / non-gender specific - Live, recorded web-based camera service (for public use and security / surveillance); e. - Security fencing around the WWC and its facilities, but excluding the car park areas; f. - An emergency stop, and remote control, for the WWC flow control mechanism; g. - h.
-Emergency telephone for direct contact with course managers and emergency services; A warning mechanism for flow changes (which shall include a siren and a flashing light); and - j.
-Signs at the entrance to the WWC setting out the rules associated with its use, and the hazards that are associated with its use as recommended by the WWCMP. - The WWC and facilities required by conditions 22.3 and 22.4A of these resource consents shall be constructed / in place prior to the Klondyke Pond first being filled with water and shall be maintained by the consent holder in good working order for their specified use at all times.
+To comply with NZS4121:2001, these spaces should have a stable and firm surface, which will require a high quality unsealed surface (or sealing). - Allowance shall be provided for bus turning so that only one reverse manoeuvre is required when entering and exiting the car parking area associated with the WWC; - An additional overflow parking area able to accommodate 30 car-parking spaces shall be formed and oversewn with grass; - d.
+Toilet and change facilities for men, women, and wheelchair accessible / non-gender specific facilities: - e.
+Live, recorded web-based camera service (for public use and security / surveillance); - f.
+Security fencing around the WWC and its facilities, but excluding the car park areas; - g.
+An emergency stop, and remote control, for the WWC flow control mechanism; - h.
+Emergency telephone for direct contact with course managers and emergency services; - i.
+A warning mechanism for flow changes (which shall include a siren and a flashing light); and - j.
+Signs at the entrance to the WWC setting out the rules associated with its use, and the hazards that are associated with its use as recommended by the WWCMP. - 22.5 The WWC and facilities required by conditions 22.3 and 22.4A of these resource consents shall be constructed / in place prior to the Klondyke Pond first being filled with water and shall be maintained by the consent holder in good working order for their specified use at all times.